IT'S A SOCIAL MOVEMENT.

 Recorder / Communications

-Recorder Christoff began her career at UFCW 876 as the public relations in 1987.
+Recorder Christoff began her career at UFCW 876 as the public relations director in 1987.
 Since that time she has served as an executive assistant to the president, event coordinator, communications director.
 She serves as an alternate trustee on MIUFCW Fund, pre-paid legal, and 876 Multi-Employer 401(k), and is a member of the International Labor Communications Association (ILCA), and UFCW Women’s Network.